talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

 ![index.html](@/assets/images/sockets2_index.png)

-And if firefox requests a non existing page:
+And if Firefox requests a non-existing page:

 ```bash
 23-09-2025 23:12:29 - INFO - server - Accepted connection from: ('127.0.0.1', 38780)